Red Light Therapy

 References

 For more scientific information, please refer to peer-reviewed studies and clinical research on PubMed or medical journals.
 The American Academy of Dermatology also provides guidelines on safe light therapy practices for skin care.
+As the technology and studies are advancing we at Red Light Wellness, are doing our best to educate and provide resources about red light therapy.

 We are doctor-recommended, medical, full-body red light therapy beds for clinical settings, fitness and wellness centers, and home use.